ShaylenReddy42/Simple-AVS-Generator/README.md

 | GPAC        | mp4box.exe      |
 | MKVToolNix  | mkvmerge.exe    |

+## Tips

+* Personally, I use [PotPlayer](https://www.videohelp.com/software/PotPlayer) to play the scripts
+* If for some reason the scripts were originally playing and it doesn't anymore, a Windows update probably caused that, reinstall AviSynth+ to get it to play again

 ## Required setup

 * [Visual Studio 2022](https://visualstudio.microsoft.com/vs/community/) 17.4 or later